mlytvyn/ycodegen/README.md

 | package      | -                 | Specify target package for DTO classes                     |
 | targetFolder | `gensrc`          | Target folder for generated DTO classes                    |
 | version      | _see table below_ | Exact version of the generator library                     |

+Besides that, each Code Generator supports additional attributes provided by generator's Ant Task.
+Explanation for each such attribute can be found in official documentation for specific Ant Task.

 Supported versions for each Code Generator